Can you be comfortable around the house without looking frumpy?

 Welcome back to our little series.
 If you are looking for the last four installment, you can get caught up here with Part 1 , Part 2, Part 3, and Part 4.
-Again, this is just for fun, and we will not be discussing the topic of modesty.
+This is just for fun, and we will not be discussing the topic of modesty.

-OK, back to the post… this is simple, understated, and comfortable ~maybe not for gardening, but works great for read-alouds, rocking a sleepyhead, and for making your home a castle filled with loveliness.
-Add a little cardigan if it’s chilly, and it also could double for church or a dinner out with your husband.
+This is simple, understated, and comfortable – maybe not for gardening, but works great for read-alouds, rocking a sleepyhead, and for making your home a castle filled with loveliness.
+Add a little colorful cardigan if it’s chilly, and it also could double for church or a dinner out with your husband.

 When you are at home you can be as whimsical as you wish.
 Add a touch of the Highlands for practicing Irish whistle and making music with your family…